You should know

 - You will see different BPAS healthcare staff members who will support you throughout your journey, this includes nurses, doctors and support staff

 - The time that you will stay in the clinic depends on the type of appointment you have been booked in for.
-See what to expect on the day for more detail.
+See Abortion treatments for more detail.

 - If you are having a surgical treatment under sedation or general anesthetic (asleep), you will need someone to take you home.
 You must not drive yourself home